1965 Tour de France: Race overview

 There were two more days in the Pyrenees, but these gave no big changes in the general classification.
 After stage eleven, Gimondi was still leading, with Poulidor in second place, more than three minutes behind.
 Poulidor expected that the inexperienced Gimondi would fail somewhere, and expected fourth-placed Motta to be his biggest rival.
 Poulidor announced he would attack on Mont Ventoux in stage fourteen.

 During that stage, Poulidor showed his strength, and won.
 He had a big margin over Motta, but Gimondi had stayed surprisingly close, and kept the lead in the general classification with 34 seconds.

 In the following Alp stages, Poulidor did not attack; he planned to take the lead in the mountain time trial of stage eighteen.
 But this was won by Gimondi, who thus increased his lead.

-The only realistic chance left for Poulidor to win back time was in the individual time trial that ended the race.
-Poulidor was a good time trialist, and on a good day he should have been able to win back enough time to win the race.
-But Gimondi was the fastest man that day, and won the stage, and thereby the Tour de France.
+The only chance left for Poulidor to win back time was in the individual time trial that ended the race.
+Poulidor was a good time trialist, but Gimondi was fastest that day, and won the stage, and thereby the Tour de France.